husseinmozannar/multimodal-deep-learning-for-disaster-response/README.md

 We adapt the code from https://github.com/dennybritz/cnn-text-classification-tf to our dataset and add the ability to display a confusion matrix and predict single captions.

 train.py produces for each model a folter containing graph data that can be automatically used later for prediction.

+# Decision Fusion

+The first step is to obtain predictions using our trained image and text models on the train/test/val sets:

+1- get image representations and save them: use loadDataImage.py

+2- get text representation and save them: use loadDataText.py: make sure to load the correct text model

+You will have .pkl file for each predictions for easy reuse later on.

+After you have have obtained your new "dataset", annDecision implements a simple neural network and computes accuracies, svm_knn implements a linear and guassian svm and knn models for decision fusion to get accuracies.
+Finally decisionRules implements a max decision rule and computes accuracies

+# Feature Fusion

+Same as for Decision fusion, obtain your new dataset of features using the same scripts (but different modules). annFeatures implements a deep neural network and svm_knn as before.

+# Visual

+We have an implementation of PCA and LDA to visualize our features in 2D, just load your data and run.